pagkly/Zed/Investopedia3/The Wide Variety Strategy for Retailing.md

 ## The Disadvantages of Wide Variety

 Carrying a wide variety of products limits the space available for a deep assortment of products.
 There is a risk that consumers will go to a specialized retailer with a better selection of a specific type of product.
-Some businesses, such as supermarkets, manage to offer both wide variety and [deep assortment](https://www.investopedia.com/terms/e/exclusive-assortment.asp).
+Some businesses, such as supermarkets, manage to offer both wide variety and [[deep assortment]](https://www.investopedia.com/terms/e/exclusive-assortment.asp).

 The sheer range of goods is meant to impress; a deep assortment is not needed to pull it off.